5 Undiscovered Natural Wonders of the U.S.

 Compared sometimes to the ocean’s version of the northern lights, shooting stars or fireflies, the bioluminescent show is different every night.
 Darting harbor seals may trail jet streams of color.
 A cross-hatch jellyfish that eats the plankton may glow extra brightly.
 Fingers swirling through the water paint illumination that then vanishes into the night.

 Bioluminescence is best viewed when the moon is not full, the sky is overcast and there is no ambient light.
-Discovery Sea Kayaks in Friday Harbor of San Juan Island is the only outfit there that offers guided bio-tours, so reserve in advance for the summer wonder ($125 for four-hour tours, participants must be 12 years or older).
+Discovery Sea Kayaks in Friday Harbor of San Juan Island is one of the only outfitters there that offers guided bio-tours, so reserve in advance for the summer wonder ($140 for four-hour tours, participants must be 12 years or older).
 Locals say you can enjoy some of the light show for free from Jackson Beach.

 Plan your trip: Visit San Juans | Experience WA